 b.
 Providing input to the Bioinformatics Coordinator on training requirements.

 c.
-Providing input to the Bioinformatics Coordinator on the establishment of clear definitions of responsibility for employees.
+Providing input to the Production Coordinator on the establishment of clear definitions of responsibility for employees.

 d.
 Assigning workload assignments and establishing work schedules.

 e.
-Reviewing and establishing work priorities and adjusting work schedules to ensure clinical priorities are met.
+Reviewing and establishing work priorities and adjusting work schedules to ensure priorities are met.

 f.
-Completing performance reviews and addressing performance issues in conjunction with the Bioinformatics Coordinator.
+Completing performance reviews and addressing performance issues in conjunction with the Production Coordinator.

 5. Participates in the recruitment of staff through methods such as interviewing internal and external applicants and forwards hiring recommendations.

-6. Participates in the implementation of quality improvement programs to ensure clinical assays are provided in the most efficient and effective way by performing duties such as:
+6. Participates in the development and implementation of quality improvement programs to ensure services are provided in the most efficient and effective way by performing duties such as:

 a.
 Monitoring quality and quantity of service and information provided by the bioinformatics group and identifying areas for change and/or improvement.

-7. Assesses practical needs for identified clinical priorities for GSC in conjunction with the Bioinformatics Coordinator and Analysis Group Leader.
+7. Assesses practical needs for identified research direction of the GSC in conjunction with the Bioinformatics Coordinator and Analysis Group Leader.

 8. Participates in a variety of meetings by performing duties such as providing and/or receiving information and contributing to decision making.

-9. Participates, in conjunction with the Bioinformatics Coordinator, in determining the computer infrastructure necessary for successful completion of projects and ensured viability of research programs by performing duties such as providing input and recommendations regarding purchasing decisions related to hardware, software and related items for the clinical bioinformatics platform.
+9. Participates, in conjunction with the Bioinformatics Coordinator, in determining the computer infrastructure necessary for successful completion of projects and ensured viability of research programs by performing duties such as providing input and recommendations regarding purchasing decisions related to hardware, software and related items for the Bioinformatics platform.

-10. Interprets statistical analyses and makes recommendations for review including preparing reports on statistical findings for publication and presentation both internally and externally of the GSC.
+10. Interprets statistical analyses and makes recommendations for review including preparing reports on statistical findings for publication and presentation in HTML format or as advised.

-11. Generates specification for pipeline improvements/implementations such as determining user requirements, examining and identifying problems with existing systems and recommending modifications to and/or new systems; provides details of cost benefit analysis
+11. Conducts feasibility studies for computerization by performing duties such as determining user requirements, examining and identifying problems with existing systems and recommending modifications to and/or new systems; provides details of estimated implementation costs including associated staffing requirements.

 12. Performs technical functions related to the bioinformatic functions of the GSC.